 - Riparian Planting - 50 percent up to $1,000

 How to participate

 Funding is available to applicants on a first come, first serve basis and is subject to the approval of the Public Works Division.
-Funding will not be allowed for STFs that are required to meet Chapter 16.210 of the OPMC.
+Funding will not be allowed for projects that are required to meet Chapter 16.210 of the OPMC.

 - Contain the Rain - Regional Resource for this program

 - 10 Natives for the KC Region

 - Native Plant Picker database